MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/using-call-quality-in-your-organization/set-up-call-analytics.md

 ---
-title: Configurar o Skype para análise de chamada de negócios ms.author: lolaj
+title: Configurar a Análise de Chamada do Skype for Business ms.author: lolaj
 author: LolaJacobsen
 manager: serdars